rhortal/HomeDashboard/README.md

+# HomeDashboard - my home's dashboard

+This is an application to show my home automation dashboard, based on:

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.